CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 5. Click the `Next: Tags` button and then the `Next: Review` button.
 6. Click the `Create user` button.
 You might see a warning that the user has no permissions at the moment.
 Just ignore it, we will fix it soon.
 7. Click the `Download .csv` button.
-Note that this is the last time these credentials will be available to download, so make sure to store them somewhere.
+Notice that this is the last time these credentials will be available to download, so make sure to store them somewhere.
 Rename the file to `serverless.csv` so that we can refer to it later on.